 For this dataset, we cannot get concise explainable conditions for the EPICs.
 For example, an explainable condition for EPIC $1$ is `Median income$\,\leq86.6k$ and House age$\,\notin (3.5,27.5]$ and Bedrooms$\,\notin (33.1,33.6]$ and Population$\,\notin (32.1k, 35.7k]$ and Average occupancy$\,\notin(1239.6,1241.8]$ and Latitude$\,\notin(40.1,40.9]$ and Longitude$\,\notin(-121.2,-119.5]$'.
-Instead, we use the LDS method to find explainable dimensions for the EPICs.
-The explainable dimensions for the first $6$ biggest EPICs are shown in {Figure \ref{fig:cal_dim}.} For example, based on $3$ features: Median income, House age, Longitude, EPIC $1$ is distinguishable from the other EPICs with accuracy $0.84$ as measured by F-1 score.
-EPIC $1$ mostly contains points with lower than the median income, older than the median house age, and the middle east part of California.
+Instead, we use LDS to find explainable dimensions for the EPICs.
+The explainable dimensions for the $6$ biggest EPICs are shown in {Figure \ref{fig:cal_dim}.} For example, based on $3$ features: Median income, House age, Longitude, EPIC $1$ is distinguishable from the other EPICs with accuracy $0.84$ as measured by F-1 score.
+EPIC $1$ mostly contains points with income lower than the median, house age older than the median, and located in the middle east part of California.
 In EPIC $1$, older houses tend to increase the house values slightly.
-Also, having more bedrooms is appreciated in house values, while the increase of rooms other than bedrooms tends to decrease the house values.
+Also, having more bedrooms is appreciated in the house value, while the increase of rooms other than bedrooms tends to decrease the value.
 EPIC $2$ contains mostly points with newer houses in the middle northern part of California (with the explainable rate equal $0.82$).
 For points in EPIC $2$, in contrast to EPIC $1$, the house age has a negative impact on the house value.
-Also, the increase in the number of rooms other than bedrooms tends to increase the house value, whereas the impact of the number of bedrooms is not significant.
+Also, the increase in the number of rooms other than bedrooms positively affects the house value, whereas the impact of the number of bedrooms is {\revisionii less clear.}